west757/PayLES/README.md

 add more faq
 add drill pay
-add security, no sql injection, other security attributes validation checks check mobile use add in error alerts for different things check for edge cases add unit tests for core logic, or flask's test client for route testing update readme
+add security, no sql injection, other security attributes check mobile use add unit tests and edge case tests for core logic, or flask's test client for route testing update readme

 Static Assets: